 \item If $A$ is closed and $B$ is compact, there exists an $x^*\in X^*$ and a $\lambda\in \R$ with

 \end{enumerate} \end{theorem} Particularly the geometric version -- also referred to as \emph{separation theorems} -- is of crucial importance in convex analysis.
-We will also require their following variant, which is known as \emph{Eidelheit Theorem}. \begin{corollary} Let $X$ be a normed vector space and $A,B\subset X$ be convex and nonempty.
+We will also require their following variant, which is known as \emph{Eidelheit's Theorem}. \begin{cor} Let $X$ be a normed vector space and $A,B\subset X$ be convex and nonempty.
 If the interior $A^o$ of $A$ is nonempty and disjoint with $B$, there exists an $x^*\in X^*\setminus\{0\}$ and a $\lambda\in \R$ with